sparkflows/sparkflows-docs/docs/tutorials/reading-writing/elasticsearch.rst

 Here we show how we can load data on HDFS into Elastic Search and also read them back into Apache Spark from Elasticsearch in minutes.

-elasticsearch-hadoop provides native integration between Elasticsearch and Apache Spark.
+Elasticsearch-hadoop provides native integration between Elasticsearch and Apache Spark.

 Workflow for Loading data into Elastic Search
 ----------------------------------------------